Large spots on the child's body. Diseases that cause spots on a child's body

 Infectious lesions are very specific and require different treatment and care.
 Diseases include:

 1. Chicken pox.
-The more common name "chickenpox" hides behind itself large red spots, which later turn into bursting blisters.
-Then red dots appear on the body, severe itching, sometimes fever, weakness.
-Common areas of appearance are the cheeks, armpits and spaces between the fingers.
-Chickenpox is tolerated more easily by a small child, the main thing is to start treatment on time.
+The more common name “chickenpox” hides large red spots that later turn into bursting blisters.
+Then red dots appear on the body, severe itching, sometimes fever, and weakness.
+Common areas of occurrence are the cheeks, armpits and spaces between the fingers.
+Chickenpox is more easily tolerated by a small child, the main thing is to start treatment on time.

 2. Scarlet fever.
-The development of streptococcal infection in a child's body is provoked by non-compliance with the rules of hygiene or infection by airborne droplets.
-No wonder we were constantly told in childhood: wash your hands well, thoroughly wash fruits, vegetables and berries.
-Dirty toys, clothes, household items can become a carrier of infection.
-Red dots on the body of a child appear in the areas of the armpits, face (excluding the nasolabial region), groin.
-Scarlet fever is characterized by sore throat and severe peeling of the skin on the affected areas two days after the initial signs of the disease.
-Treatment is with antibiotics.
-If there is another child in the family, it must be isolated from contact with the infected.
+The development of streptococcal infection in a child’s body is provoked by non-compliance with hygiene rules or airborne infection.
+It’s not for nothing that we were constantly told as children: wash your hands well, rinse fruits, vegetables and berries thoroughly.
+Dirty toys, clothes, and household items can become carriers of infection.
+Red dots on a child’s body appear in the armpits, face (not including the nasolabial area), and groin.
+Scarlet fever is characterized by a sore throat and severe peeling of the skin in the affected areas two days after the initial signs of the disease.
+Treatment is carried out with antibiotics.
+If there is another child in the family, he must be isolated from contact with the infected person.

 3. Measles.
-It is transmitted tactilely (through touch).
-Large red spots appear after the manifestations of a runny nose, cough, high fever, fear of light and bright sunlight.
-Skin reactions appear on the 3-4th day.
-From red, the rash turns brown, then peels off and disappears.
+Transmitted tactilely (through touch).
+Large red spots appear after symptoms of a runny nose, cough, high fever, fear of light and bright sunlight.
+Skin reactions appear on days 3-4.
+The rash turns from red to brown, then peels off and disappears.
 Irregularly shaped lesions can appear on any part of the body: arms, head, back, feet, knees, abdomen.
-Treatment is carried out on average within two weeks.
+Treatment is carried out on average for two weeks.

 4. Rubella.
 It is transmitted by airborne droplets, but the disease does not last long with proper treatment.
 Symptoms: headache, conjunctivitis, sore throat.
-Not the right time for a photo, lesions: face, chest, back.
+Not a good time for photos, affected areas: face, chest, back.
 Rubella is characterized by pink spots that appear a week after infection.

 If no significant reasons for the appearance of red spots in the skin folds were found, then it is probably prickly heat.
-With intense sweating (especially in the hot season), a small red rash of prickly heat sometimes appears in the folds of the skin.
-To avoid an unpleasant symptom, bathing the child should be carried out more often.
-Buy clothes made from natural materials, do not use greasy skin care products, let your skin “breathe” more often.
+With intense sweating (especially in the hot season), a small red rash of miliaria sometimes appears in the folds of the skin.
+To avoid unpleasant symptoms, the child should be bathed more often.
+Buy clothes made from natural materials, do not use greasy skin care products, and let your skin “breathe” more often.

-Diaper rash may appear in the form of red patches that look a bit like dropsy.
-Diaper rash appears after high temperature and sweating.
-Babies suffer from diaper rash in the groin area, buttocks, skin folds, neck and chin.
-With prickly heat and diaper rash, it is necessary to maintain constant cleanliness and freshness of the skin, proper hygiene and air baths.
+Diaper rash can appear in the form of red areas that look a little like dropsy.
+Diaper rash appears after high fever and sweating.
+Babies suffer from diaper rash in the groin, buttocks, skin folds, neck and chin.
+For prickly heat and diaper rash, it is necessary to maintain constant cleanliness and freshness of the skin, proper hygiene and air baths.

 Insect bites

-Mosquitoes, wasps, bees and other insects can provoke the appearance of redness on children's skin with their bites.
-Bites are similar to allergies, they itch a lot, irritate the baby, and can be hot, like a burn.
-It will be possible to remove severe itching with the help of special gels, ointments and creams for the skin of a child.
-If the child combed the bite, then treat the area with brilliant green.
-To reduce the chance of swelling, give your child an antihistamine.
+Mosquitoes, wasps, bees and other insects can cause redness on children's skin with their bites.
+Bites are similar to allergies, they itch very much, irritate the baby, and can be hot, like a burn.
+You can relieve severe itching with the help of special gels, ointments and creams for the child’s skin.
+If the child scratches the bite, treat the area with brilliant green.
+To reduce the chance of swelling, you should give your child an antihistamine.

 Skin diseases